-HIST 520 Area Studies I (3:3:0)
+HIST 520 - Area Studies I (3 credits)

 (A specific area will be announced).
 This course examines selected problems of historical and political development in major world areas.
-Emphasis is placed on political institutions - their background, development, and significance.
+Emphasis is placed on political institutions -- their background, development, and significance.

-HIST 521 Area Studies II (3:3:0)
+HIST 521 - Area Studies II (3 credits)

-Same as Area Studies I.
+Same as Area Studies I Distribution: Advanced.

-HIST 522 Seminar: Foreign Travel and Study (6:0:12)
+HIST 522 - Foreign Travel and Study (6 credits)

 This course is a trip abroad.
 Study at foreign colleges and universities will focus on the history and government of the countries visited, and their economic growth and integration.
 Emphasis is placed on formal and informal discussion and analysis of contemporary indigenous problems.

-HIST 526 American Naval and Maritime History (3:3:0)
+HIST 526 - American Naval and Maritime History (3 credits)